Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 Authorization code flow is vulnerable to code injection attacks.
 This means that an attacker got a hold of the authorization code of the victim and the code is a short term proof of identity that links the server session to the browser session.
 So the attacker can impersonate a user.
 The way to mitigate this is to use the PKCE.
 This means that on every request to the authorization endpoint, a secret is created by the client.
 When calling the token endpoint, the secret is verified.
-This mitigates the attack because the atacker does not access the secret generated by the client on every request.
+This mitigates the attack because the atatcker does not access the secret generated by the client on every request.

-The steps of the authorization code flow with PKCE are similar to the standar authorization code flow, with a few key differences.
+The steps of the authorization code flow with PKCE are similar to the standard authorization code flow, with a few key differences.
 Before calling the authorization endpoint, the client application creates a code_verifier and hashes it.
 It sends this hashed version (the code_challenge) to the authorization endpoint.
-The id stores the code.
-The nexgt steps are similar besides the fact that the token request will include the original code, that is going to be hashed by the identity provider and see if they match.
+The idp stores the code.
+The next steps are similar besides the fact that the token request will include the original code, that is going to be hashed by the identity provider and see if they match.
 Summary:

 ![](doc/pkce1.png)